projectcontour/contour-operator/design/gateway-api.md

 Contour custom resource provides the user interface for managing an instance of Contour and is handled by the Kubernetes API just like built-in objects.
 Contour Operator monitors the Contour custom resource and provides status on whether the actual state matches the desired state of the object.
 Contour Operator will continue supporting the CRD to manage Contour.
-Adding support for Service APIs will provide users an alternative approach to managing Contour.
+Adding Gateway API support will provide users an alternative approach to managing Contour.

 ## High-Level Design

 Contour Operator will manage Contour using the GatewayClass, Gateway, and Contour custom resources.
-Service API xRoute resources, i.e. HTTPRoute, will be managed by Contour and NOT Contour Operator.
-Service APIs target different user personas that are responsible for defining and exposing an application in a Kubernetes cluster:
+Gateway API xRoute resources, i.e. HTTPRoute, will be managed by Contour and NOT Contour Operator.
+The Gateway API targets different user personas that are responsible for defining and exposing an application in a Kubernetes cluster:

 - __Platform Provider__: The Platform Provider is responsible for the overall environment that the cluster runs in, i.e.